Chairperson: David Baker, Ph.D.

 Academic Standards

 Students must have a 3.200 cumulative grade point average for entry into the Disciplinary Honors Program in Biomedical Sciences.
 Students must achieve a 3.200 cumulative grade point average in order to graduate with an Honors Program degree.
-If students drop below a 3.200 in any given semester during the junior year or any subsequent year, they receive a letter of warning from the director.
+If students drop below a 3.200 in any given term during the junior year or any subsequent year, they receive a letter of warning from the director.
 If students drop below a 3.200 cumulative GPA, they are placed on Honors Program academic probation; if they do not achieve a 3.200 cumulative by the end of the following semester, they are removed from the program.
 Students must earn a grade of C or better in a course for it to count toward the Honors Degree.

 Eligibility

 The program is structured to be completed over the last two years of students' academic career.
-Sophomores are eligible to apply to the program near the end of the spring semester as long as they meet the 3.2 minimum cumulative GPA requirement.
+Sophomores are eligible to apply to the program near the end of the spring semester as long as they meet the 3.200 minimum cumulative GPA requirement.

 Application